k3nz0/SnakeSFML/README.md

 # SnakeSFML

-SnakeSFML is a Snake game developed in C++.
+SnakeSFML is a Snake game developed in C++ and is available in 3 modes (Easy - Medium - Hard).

 SnakeSFML uses SFML which is a simple, fast, cross-platform multimedia API and provides access to windowing, graphics, audio and network.

-SnakeSFML is available in 3 modes (Easy - Medium - Hard).

 Will you be able to beat the hard mode ?
 (Beating hard mode, is actually attaining maximum snake length ;) )